True Neutrality as a New Type of Flavour

 as a unification of left (right)-handed C-odd fermions in individual difermions

-On the other hand, as was noted in the work \cite{1}, any of parafermions (\ref{9}) and (\ref{10}) can be formed only in the case where flavour symmetry establishes the interaction P-symmetrical picture, although P-symmetry of fermion is basically violated at the expense of its self inertial mass \cite{3}.
-If we here take into account that as well as in systems (\ref{9}) and (\ref{10}), the existence of a hard P-symmetrical connection between the two particles of each of paraparticles (\ref{15}), (\ref{16}) and (\ref{22}) is by no means excluded naturally \cite{7}, then there arises a question of whether the hypothesis about unidenticality of truly neutral neutrino and antineutrino is not strictly nonverisimilar even at the violation of CPT-symmetry of a CP-even axial-vector fermion itself \cite{1}.
+On the other hand, as was noted in the work [13], any of parafermions (\ref{14}) and (\ref{15}) can be formed only in the case where flavour symmetry establishes the interaction P-symmetrical picture, although P-symmetry of fermion is basically violated at the expense of its self inertial mass [27].
+If we here take into account that as well as in the systems (\ref{14}) and (\ref{15}), the existence of a hard P-symmetrical connection between the two particles of each of paraparticles (\ref{20}), (\ref{21}) and (\ref{27}) is by no means excluded naturally [17], there arises a question of whether the hypothesis about unidenticality of truly neutral neutrino and antineutrino is not strictly nonverisimilar even at the violation of CPT-symmetry of a CP-even axial-vector fermion itself.

-Our purpose in a given work is to formulate a principle, according to which, any of families (\ref{13}), (\ref{14}), (\ref{19}) and (\ref{20}) distinguishes from others by a true charge characterized by a quantum number conserved in the processes with axial-vector leptons and neutrinos analogously to the fact that lepton flavours or full lepton number are conserved at the interactions between vector Dirac fermion and field of emission of gauge bosons.
-The true charges of all C-antisymmetrical leptons for both types of C-noninvariant neutrinos and antineutrinos are different and that, consequently, lead to a kind of truly strict selection rules.
+Our purpose in a given work is to formulate a principle, according to which, any of families (\ref{18}), (\ref{19}), (\ref{24}) and (\ref{25}) distinguishes from others by a true charge characterized by a quantum number conserved in the processes with axial-vector leptons and neutrinos analogously to the fact that lepton flavours or full lepton number are conserved at the interactions between the vector fermion and the field of emission of the corresponding types of gauge bosons.
+The true charges of all C-antisymmetrical leptons for both types of C-noninvariant neutrinos and antineutrinos are different and that, consequently, lead to the kind of truly strict selection rules.

-It is well known that a truly neutrality of neutrinos of a Majorana nature implies the absence in such fermions of a vector C-even electric charge and of each lepton flavour.
-But, as we have already mentioned above, unlike the earlier picture of the united Coulomb interactions with leptonic currents, their classification with respect to C-operation assumed the existence for all C-noninvariant types of leptons and neutrinos of a kind of an axial-vector C-odd electric charge \cite{7}.
+{\bf 2 From the earlier CP-symmetry to the new flavour} A truly neutrality of neutrinos of a Majorana nature implies the absence in such fermions of a vector C-even electric charge and of each lepton flavour.
+But, as we have already mentioned above, unlike the earlier picture of the united Coulomb interactions with leptonic currents, their classification with respect to C-operation assumed the existence for all C-noninvariant leptons and neutrinos of a kind of axial-vector C-odd electric charge [17].